dskill/bice-box/README.md

 2. Start development environment with hot-reloading:
    ```
-   npm start
+   npm run dev
    ```

-   This runs both the React development server and Electron concurrently using `start:react` and `start:electron` scripts.
+   This runs both the React development server and Electron concurrently using `dev:react` and `dev:electron` scripts.

 ## Building for Production